 (ii) Academic knowledge in mathematics, science, and social studies;

 (iii) Physical development; and

-(2) The aggregate results are returned within 45 days after administration of the assessment.
+(2) Shall be completed on or before October 10 with the aggregate results returned within 45 days after administration of the assessment.

 (2) A statewide kindergarten assessment or early learning assessment may be administered to an enrolled prekindergarten student by a school psychologist or other school–based professional who intends to use the results in order to identify a disability.

-(2) Before administering the early learning assessment, a county board shall consult with prekindergarten teachers, including teachers nominated by the exclusive bargaining representative, in determining how to implement the assessment.
+(d) Before administering the early learning assessment, a county board shall consult with kindergarten teachers, including teachers nominated by the exclusive bargaining representative, in determining how to implement the assessment.

 (e) The assessment in this section shall be the sole diagnostic assessment for measuring school readiness.

 (f) The Department shall adopt regulations to implement the requirements of this section.